psaia/allwrite-docs/README.md

 This API connects with your Google Drive and provides endpoints which returns the folders and pages within Drive in a organized and usable format.
 With these endpoints, beautiful (or not) user interfaces can be created.

 This is not a SaaS product and 100% open source.
-You just need to host it yourself!
+You just need to host it yourself.

 # Table of Contents